jitsi/handbook/README.md

 You can now edit the files in the `docs` folder and the site will reflect the changes immediately thanks to live reloading.

-## Ccontributing
+## contributing

-We appreiate all contributions to this repository.
-Pleasse make a Pull Request, no matter how small, all contributions are vaaluable!
+We appreciate all contributions to this repository.
+Please make a Pull Request, no matter how small, all contributions are valuable!